Bendr0id/xmrigCC-deps/README.md

 This repository contains all needed (prebuild) dependencies to build XMRigCC on Windows with TLS support.

-If you are using an older version of Visual Studio 2017 and having compiler issues, make sure you use release-v1 instead of the latest.
+If you are using an older version of Visual Studio 2017 and having compiler issues, make sure you use release-v2 or release-v1 instead of the latest version.

 ## Versions: